samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

 Amplitude's Azure Blob Storage destination enables you to export Amplitude event data and merged user data to your Azure Blob Storage container.
 You can use Azure Blob Storage's container policies to manage and export this data programmatically into an Azure container.
 Amplitude allows recurring syncs as often as once per hour.
 --8<-- "includes/editions-all-editions.md"

-## Azure Prerequisites for Amplitude Data Export
+## Azure prerequisites for Amplitude Data Export

 Before you can export data from Amplitude to Azure Blob Storage, ensure your Azure environment meets the following prerequisites: